kolehiyolo/persn-adulting_101_v2/ARCHIVE.md

-user can select the date to show via DateMover users can have multiple data sets that they can switch between users can "search for goal" on UI, which allows them to see the
+user can select the date to show via DateMover users can have multiple data sets that they can switch between users can "search for goal" on UI, which allows them to see the SelectUser own component
+FormTotalSearch should be own component finalize types separate prcsdCalHead processing on mount useEffect updated activeUser must be object, not string refactor CalendarHeadData refactor <DataControls>
+constUsers should all be fetched once